bluzeey/Downqueue/README.md

 # Downqueue
-A booking platform for theme parks
+A platform for streamlining booking/ appointments.
+Made for professionals with love.